 The beaches route

-If you like the feeling of digging your toes into sand day after beautiful day, then Vietnam’s southern coastal route is just what you need.
+If you love sea, sand and sun, then hit the Vietnam southern coastal road.
 You could start in Da Nang and head south, but we recommend you make your way out of Ho Chi Minh City instead.
-For starters, it’s much easier to find gear in the big city – motorbike to buy/rent, camping gear, clothing, etc – but it’s also so much more pleasant to finish your drive in Hoi An or Da Nang.
+For starters, it’s much easier to find gear in the big city — a motorbike to buy/rent, camping gear, clothing, etc. — but it’s also more pleasant to finish your drive in Hoi An or Da Nang.
 Many riders stick to the main highways to make their schedule, but that’s not what we have in mind.
-We want you to see the coast as much as possible.
-Start south to Ho Tram beach and make your way north, with stops in La Gi, Mui Ne, Phan Rang, Cam Ranh, Nha Trang, Tuy Hoa, Quy Nhon, Quang Ngai and, finally, Hoi An — or any place along the way that you like.
-Just try to stay as close to the sea as possible.
+Start south to Ho Tram Beach and make your way north, with stops in La Gi, Mũi Né, Phan Rang, Cam Ranh, Nha Trang, Tuy Hòa, Quy Nhơn, Quảng Ngãi and, finally, Hoi An — or any place along the way that you like.
+This way, you will enjoy the best of what the coast has to offer.